How Genesis Shaped Their Career With ‘Selling England by the Pound’

-In order to assemble an album that became one of their earliest classics, Genesis had to succeed in balancing the pastoral whimsy of their first couple of albums with the rock pretensions of their most recent work, ‘Foxtrot.’
-With 1973's ‘Selling England by the Pound,’ they did just that.
+In order to assemble what became one of their earliest classics, Genesis had to blend the pastoral whimsy of their first couple of albums and the rock pretensions of their most recent work, Foxtrot.
+They did just that with 1973's Selling England by the Pound.

-There's a slew of literary allusions here (TS Eliot in ‘The Cinema Show,’ Tolkein in ‘The Battle of Epping Forest’), but there's also the almost glam-rock propulsion of ‘I Know What I Like (In Your Wardrobe).’
-And the literary references are apt, since ‘Selling England” might be best described as an anthology of short stories, loosely interwoven but separate rather than a true concept album.
+There's a slew of literary allusions here (T.S.
+Eliot in "The Cinema Show," Tolkein in "The Battle of Epping Forest"), but there's also the almost glam-rock propulsion of "I Know What I Like (In Your Wardrobe)."
+And the literary references are apt, since Selling England might be best described as an anthology of short stories, loosely interwoven but separate rather than a true concept album.

 Listen to Genesis' 'Selling England by the Pound'

 While Tony Banks' underrated keyboard work (notably in "The Cinema Show") remains the album's other principal voicing, Mike Rutherford's bass begins to take on a more prominent role as well.
 Peter Gabriel is at his narrative best in "Epping Forest," Hackett gets another tasteful feature in "After the Ordeal" and there's even a hint of what's to come with the darkly emotional Collins vocal feature "More Fool Me."

 All of this gives Selling England a layered complexity and an uncommon accessibility, even as it brings together all of the many disparate elements that made Genesis such a force.
 At least for the time being.
 Gabriel would be gone after the next studio project, then Hackett two albums later.